dojo/docs/dojo/disconnect.rst

       dojo.disconnect(handle);
   });

-This works with any connection `dojo.connect <dojo/connect>`_ is able to make: DOM Connections, Dijit events, etc.
+This works with any connection :ref:`dojo.connect <dojo/connect>` is able to make: DOM Connections, Dijit events, etc.

-A very common pattern is to store a series of return values in an array, and use `dojo.forEach <dojo/forEach>`_ to iterate over them, disconnecting several connections at once:
+A very common pattern is to store a series of return values in an array, and use :ref:`dojo.forEach <dojo/forEach>` to iterate over them, disconnecting several connections at once:

 [ Dojo 1.7 AMD ]